 Wipro Coding Questions: Practice and Prepare for Interviews

-16 Dec 2024
+Published: 16 Dec 2024 | Reading Time: 10 min

-Wipro is one of India's leading IT services companies.
-It conducts a variety of coding rounds during its recruitment process.
-The coding round is an essential part of the hiring process to evaluate a candidate’s problem-solving and coding abilities.
+Wipro is one of India's leading IT services companies that conducts a variety of coding rounds during its recruitment process.
+The coding round is an essential part of the hiring process to evaluate a candidate's problem-solving and coding abilities.
 Whether you're preparing for the Wipro assessment test coding questions or specifically focusing on Wipro coding interview questions, understanding the types of questions and the strategies to crack them can significantly boost your chances of success.

 Importance of Wipro Coding Questions for Candidates

 The Wipro coding questions hold significant importance because they test not just your knowledge of programming languages, but also your ability to think critically and solve complex problems.
-Whether it’s Wipro milestone coding questions or the ones asked during Wipro placement coding questions, mastering them can help you secure your place in the company.
-The coding round typically evaluates:
+Whether it's Wipro milestone coding questions or the ones asked during Wipro placement coding questions, mastering them can help you secure your place in the company.

-• A good grasp of these elements will give you an edge in the competitive hiring process.
+A good grasp of these elements will give you an edge in the competitive hiring process.

-Beginner Level Wipro Coding Question & Answers
+Beginner Level Wipro Coding Question and Answers

-Problem 1: You are given two strings, each representing a large number.
+Problem Statement: You are given two strings, each representing a large number.
 Write a program to calculate the sum of these two numbers.
 Each string contains digits only and can be of different lengths.
 The result should be returned as a string, and no leading zeroes should be present in the result.

-Test Cases
+Test Cases:

-Input: First number: 123, Second number: 456
+First number: 123, Second number: 456 579

 #include <stdio.h>